thesephist/ink/SPEC.md

 - Composite (including both Objects (dictionaries) and Lists, like Lua tables)
 - Function

 Composite and Function types are reference-typed, which means assigning a composite to a variable just assigns a reference to the same composite or function value.
-All other types are value-typed, which means assigning these values to variables will create new copies of those values. i.e.
+All other types are value-typed, which means assigning these values to variables or calling a function with these values as arguments will create new copies of those values. i.e.

 ```
 ` for simple values `